 DMC Urban Property Developers, Inc. (DMC-UPDI) had transactions with the Parent Company representing long-term lease on office space and other transactions rendered to the Parent Company necessary for the coal operations.
-Office rental expenses are included in cost of sales under "Outside services" in the consolidated statements of comprehensive income (see Note 20).
-The outstanding balance to DMC-UPDI is lodged in trade and other payables under "Trade payable - related parties" in the consolidated statements of financial position.
+Office rental expenses are included in cost of sales under "Outside services" in the consolidated statements of comprehensive income h.

-h.
 Royal Star Aviation Inc. transports the Parent Company's visitors and employees from Manila to Semirara Island and vice versa and bills the related party for the utilization costs of the aircrafts.
 The related expenses are included in cost of sales under "Production overhead" in the consolidated statements of comprehensive income (see Note 20).
 The outstanding balance to Royal Star Aviation, Inc. is lodged in trade and other payables under "Trade payable - related parties" in the consolidated statements of financial position.